immanuel404/Prompt_AI/README.md

 - Choose from a selection of available AI models and enter prompt.

-- #get API key from the OpenRouter website.
+- #Obtain API key from the OpenRouter website.

 <br/>